allenai/olmo-api/README.md

 ### Getting Started

 The API depends on [InferD](https://github.com/allenai/inferd).
-You'll need to forward a local port to the current InferD service to get things working.

-1. Start by connecting to the Kuberenetes cluster:
+To start a local server, follow these steps:

+1. Generate a local `config.json` file:

     ```
-    gcloud container clusters get-credentials \
-        --project ai2-inferd \
-        --region us-central1 \
-        inferd-prod
-    ```

-2. Then forward `10000` from your host to the InferD service:

-    ```
-    kubectl port-forward -n inferd service/system 10000
-    ```

-3. Then generate a local `config.json` file:

-    ```
     ./bin/bootstrap
     ```

-4. Next open another terminal and launch the application like so:
+2. Next open another terminal and launch the application like so:

     ```
     docker compose up --build